bacnet-stack/bacnet-stack/zephyr/samples/hello_bacnet_stack/README.rst

 Overview
 ********

-A simple ssample that can be used with any :ref:`supported board <boards>` and prints "Hello BACnet-Stack" to the console.
+A simple sample that can be used with any :ref:`supported board <boards>` and prints "Hello BACnet-Stack" to the console.

 Building and Running